kapouer/matchdom/README.md

 A matchdom expression describes a chain of "filter" functions:
 `[func1:param1|func2:param2]`.

-A filter function has signature (see below):
-`(ctx, val, param1, param2, ...) -> newVal`
-and returns a value handled by the next filter, until the expression can be merged.
+Filter functions transform root value until the expression can be merged.

 `md.merge(node, data)` mutates `node`.